How to enjoy a healthy diet

 Putting it all together

 A simple way to get the right foods in the right amounts is by thinking about your plate.
-At lunch or dinner try to:
+At lunch and dinner try to:

 - Fill ½ your plate with colourful vegetables